Steve Agnew

 Stephen Mark Agnew (born 9 November 1965) is an English football coach and former professional footballer.
-He was most recently the assistant head coach to the former Blackpool manager, Steve Bruce.

 As a player, he was a midfielder from 1983 to 2002, notably in the Premier League for Blackburn Rovers, Leicester City and Sunderland, and in the Football league for Barnsley, Portsmouth and York City before finishing his career in non-League with Gateshead.

-He has since worked as a coach in a variety roles at Gateshead, Middlesbrough, Leeds United, Hartlepool Utd, Hull City, Aston Villa, Sheffield Wednesday, Newcastle United, West Bromwich Albion and Aberdeen.
+He has since worked as a coach in a variety roles at Gateshead, Middlesbrough, Leeds United, Hartlepool Utd, Hull City, Aston Villa, Sheffield Wednesday, Newcastle United, West Bromwich Albion, Aberdeen and Blackpool.

 Playing career

 Agnew was born in Shipley, West Riding of Yorkshire, though grew up in Barnsley.
 He started his career at Barnsley F.C., staying there for eight years after turning professional and making over 200 appearances.

 He was sold to Blackburn Rovers for a £700,000 fee in June 1991 – making him the Ewood Park club's most costly signing at the time, just after wealthy owner Jack Walker bought the club.
-His spell at Blackburn was unsuccessful, only making four appearances before he joined Portsmouth on loan and then Leicester City permanently in the 1992–93 season, when Rovers were in the new Premier League and Leicester were challenging for promotion from Division One.
-During his time at Blackburn, the club earned promotion to the Premier League, but Agnew's part in the success was a minimal one as the attention was focused on big-money new signings such as Mike Newell and Roy Wegerle and later Alan Shearer and Stuart Ripley.
+His spell at Blackburn was unsuccessful; he made four appearances before he joined Portsmouth on loan and then Leicester City permanently in the 1992–93 season.

-One of Agnew's most memorable nights in a Leicester City shirt was 15 April 1993, when Leicester beat Millwall 3–0.
-Agnew scored and was sent off.
-Agnew "reacted angrily to a heavy challenge by Andy Roberts.
-At least a dozen players jostled each other as police, stewards and the respective managers tried to restore order.
-Agnew, who had already been cautioned, appeared to lash out at a Millwall player, leaving Mr Parker no option other than to reach for red.
-Millwall tried hard to exploit their numerical advantage, only for the home team to score again through David Oldfield."
 He was part of the Leicester team that won promotion to the Premier League as Division One play-off winners in 1994.

 Agnew then moved north to Sunderland, helping them win promotion to the Premier League as Division One champions in 1996, although they went down after just one season.
 In 1998 he signed for York City and despite his efforts the Bootham Crescent team were unable to avoid relegation from Division Two in the 1998–99 season.
 Agnew spent the 2001–02 season playing for Gateshead, where he finished his playing career.